-The Excellence in Engagement Visioning and Planning Advisory Committee (E-CEVPAC) was convened by the Special Assistant for Community Engagement in the Office of Research and Economic Development.
+The Excellence in Engagement Visioning and Planning Advisory Committee (E-CEVPAC) was convened by the Special Assistant for Community Engagement in the Office of Research and Engagement (formerly Office of Research and Economic Development).
 The committee was comprised of a diverse range of stakeholders, including community colleagues, faculty, students, staff, and administrators from UNCG.
 These individuals were selected based on their experience with and commitment to supporting community-university partnerships and collaborations.
 The purpose of this committee was to assist in the continued development of vision and action plan to further support and sustain engagement between UNCG and its community partners.
 The Committee may be re-convened in the future as opportunities/needs arise.

 At least four key questions were addressed by the Advisory Committee: